 The town is famous mainly for its broken bridge on the river Rhone pont Saint Bénezet and the Palais des Papes, the palace that was built by the first Popes in an impressive gothic fortified style.

 The Palace is situated on Place du Palais, just north of the Place de l'Horloge and close to the upper edge of the inner city.
-It is now a museum and a conference centre.
-Our Meeting took place in the Chambre du Trésorier.
+It is now a museum (and a conference centre, see below).

 Avignon boasts also a number of very good museums: with an extra day, the Musée du Petit Palais (italian and french Renaissance paintings), the Musée Calvet (fine arts and archeology) and the Musée Angladon (impressionism and cubism) are well worth a visit.
 The Tourism Information Centre has detailed information about the town.
 Here you find a map of the inner city.

-From abroad, most likely you flew into the Charles-de-Gaulle airport, situated in the northern metropolitan area of Paris, and then took a high-speed TGV train down to Avignon.
+From overseas, most likely you were supposed to fly into the Charles-de-Gaulle airport, situated in the northern metropolitan area of Paris, or into the Orly airport, situated south of Paris, and then take a high-speed TGV train down to Avignon.
 From Europe, you might also have found convenient flights into Marseille or Nimes.

 BY TRAIN: Avignon has two train stations.
-The Avignon-TGV station (Quartier de Courtine, about 4km out of town) serves most direct TGV trains from Paris; it is connected to the city centre by a short bus ride (10min, every 15min).
+The Avignon-TGV station (Quartier de Courtine, about 4km out of town) serves most direct TGV trains from Paris; it is connected to the city centre by a short local train ride (4 or 5min, every 15-30min).
 The Avignon-Centre station (Bvd Saint-Roch, just outside the city walls to the south) serves mainly local lines and some TGV trains.

 Here is the french railway company website: SNCF.

-From Paris: Most TGV trains leave from Paris-Gare-de-Lyon and get to Avignon-TGV in around 2.5 hours: this is the most frequent connection.
+From Paris: Most TGV trains leave from Paris-Gare-de-Lyon and reach Avignon-TGV in around 2.5 hours: this is the most frequent connection.
 Some TGV trains reach Avignon-Centre in 3.5 hours.
-In Paris, you can go from the Charles-de-Gaulle airport to Gare-de-Lyon in about 1 hour via the suburban subway lines RER B and then A (here is the website of Paris subway system).
-Note that the Charles-de-Gaulle airport has a TGV train station itself: there are some direct and connecting trains to Avignon-TGV and this could have been the most convenient option if it fit your schedule (about 3 hours, type Roissy or Aeroport CDG 2 TGV as departing station in the SNCF form).
+In Paris, you can go from the Charles-de-Gaulle and Orly airports to Gare-de-Lyon in about 1 hour via the suburban subway lines RER B and then A (here is the website of Paris subway system).
+Note that the Charles-de-Gaulle airport has a TGV train station itself: there are some direct and connecting trains to Avignon-TGV and this could be the most convenient option if it fits your schedule (about 3 hours, type Roissy or Aeroport CDG 2 TGV as departing station in the SNCF form).